ConorWarrilow/Airbnb-Performance-Analysis/README.md

 ## Outcome
-[The final results can be found in a presentation here.](AirbnbPresentation.pdf) Overall, the results of the project were positive, and given the limitations of the data, we were able to produce relatively accurate performance estimates.
+[The final results can be found in a presentation here.](AirbnbPresentation.pdf)

+Overall the project was successful, as despite the limitations of the data, we were able to produce relatively accurate performance estimates.
+From here, we were able to assess which factors played the biggest roles in the performance of a listing, and better understand the reasoning behind a listing's success.
+This information can then be considered when deciding whether to purchase a property with the intention of utilizing it as an Airbnb.